We are open!

-Our new Arddangosfa Mynachlog Fawr Exhibition will be open to the public from Saturday 31st July 2021!
+Our new Arddangosfa Mynachlog Fawr Exhibition opened to the public on Saturday 31st July 2021

-Within our exhibition visitors will be able to time travel using our virtual reconstruction of the site in 1238 and 1947 created by Virtual Histories.
+Within our exhibition visitors will can time travel using our virtual reconstruction of the site in 1238 and 1947 created by Virtual Histories.
 Meet the characters and explore the buildings through all four seasons, seeing how life was lived on the farm.

-Also within our beautifully restored historic building will be sofas to sit and relax in front of the old fireplace, enjoy a cup of tea or coffee, and browse our selection of reference books, magazines and second hand books.
+Also within our beautifully restored historic building are sofas to sit and relax in front of the old fireplace, enjoy a cup of tea or coffee, and browse our selection of reference books, magazines and second hand books.

 What can i do at the exhibition?